Digital Marketing Team: Best Practices On A Shoestring Budget

 #4 Ignite Your Social Media Presence

 There is no doubt that the very first impressions count.
-And this is particularly true in case of your business’s impression leaving on target audience.
+And this is particularly true in case of your business’s impression leaving on the target audience.
 No matter how mainstream this idea seems to be, it’s important to bide your time and establish your business profile and credibility to earn the audiences’ trust.

 To begin with, Facebook and LinkedIn are amongst the most dominant social media platforms to establish yourself on.
 Direct your digital team to deliver plenty of fresh and valuable free content to attract online followers to your social pages.